oktadev/schematics/README.md

 ng new my-secure-app
 ```

-Then in your new project, link to `@okta/shield` and run it:
+Then in your new project, run the `add-auth` schematic:

 ```
-npm link @okta/shield
 ng g @okta/shield:add-auth
 ```